How frequently should I visit my dentist?

 Without an x-ray, many of these problems could go undiagnosed.
 With an x-ray as a reference, dentists are also better equipped to treatment plan tooth implants, dentures, braces, and other similar treatments.

 Do I need to floss?

 Yes, flossing the teeth is very important.
 Food that’s left between the teeth causes gum inflammation and tooth decay.
 Flossing is the only way to remove it.
 A toothbrush just can’t get between teeth.
 Flossing helps you prevent bad breath, the formation of cavities, tartar buildup, and gum diseases.
 Gum disease is also linked to heart disease, rheumatoid arthritis, diabetes, premature birth, and many other health conditions.

-A patient who finds it difficult to use regular floss we do recommend using Water Flosser.
+For a patient who finds it difficult to use regular floss, we do recommend using Water Flosser.
 Water flosser provides a unique combination of water pressure and pulsation to clean deep between teeth and below the gum line, removing harmful bacteria and flushing toxic waste products that traditional brushing and flossing can’t reach.

 Do I need fluoride on my teeth?

 Fluoride is important to dental health because it helps to prevent tooth decay by making your tooth enamel more resistant to acid attacks from plaque bacteria in your mouth.
 Fluoride can also prevent or even reverse tooth decay that has started.